JinLi711/UIA/Art_Recognition/Log.md

 **Things To Do**

 1. Prepare for meeting with Ben at 4:45 p.m.
 Monday at the Regenstein Library.
-2. Find resources that we can leverage.
+2. Find and explore resources that we can leverage.
+Jot notes down.